ipverse/asn-info/README.md

 This repository is updated daily.

 ## Use cases
-- Find out more about a specific ASN (autonomous system number) using the provided lookup table (currently .csv format only) or use it in your own software project for bulk/offline use
+- Find out more about a specific ASN (autonomous system number), use it in your own software project for bulk/offline use
 - OSINT/CTI Cyber Threat Intelligence

 ## How to use